XuZhengzhuo/LiVT/README.md

 ## Citation
-If you find our idea or code inspiring, please consider giving a star and a citation.
+If you find our idea or code inspiring, please cite our paper:
 ```bibtex
 @inproceedings{LiVT,
   title={Learning Imbalanced Data with Vision Transformers},